OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 Please use the linked templates to enter your data.

 Background:\
-The crawler will take this metadata as basic input, add additional information to it (e.g. from the Gitlab API) and build a TTL file with all that information which is then integrated in Wikibase.
-You see, it doesn't really matter in which file format you'll save your metadata as long as the crawler is able to interpret it.
+The crawler will take this metadata as basic input, add additional information to it (e.g. from the Gitlab API), build a JSON file with all that information and uploads it to Wikibase via a Data Input API (developed by WMDE).
+It doesn't really matter in which file format you'll save your metadata as long as the crawler is able to interpret it.

 ## Ontology